haudren/stabilipy/docs/recursive_projection.rst

 =====================

 This class is intended for developpers and researchers who wish to implement a new class of problems.
-If you are looking to compute stability or robust stability polygons and polyhedrons, please use :class:`stability.StabilityPolygon`.
+If you are looking to compute stability or robust stability polygons and polyhedrons, please use :class:`stabilipy.StabilityPolygon`.
-If you wish to compute the projection of a set of linear inequalities, please use :class:`stability.LinearProjection`.
+If you wish to compute the projection of a set of linear inequalities, please use :class:`stabilipy.LinearProjection`.
-In general, one only needs to override the :py:func:`stability.RecursiveProjectionProblem.solve` method.
+In general, one only needs to override the :py:func:`stabilipy.RecursiveProjectionProblem.solve` method.

 Let us have a look at an example (available in `sphere.py`)::

-   import stability as stab
+   import stabilipy as stab

    class SphereProjection(stab.RecursiveProjectionProblem):